 Vision Aids For Severe Vision Loss

-Patients with advanced glaucoma and age-related macular degeneration may experience severe and irreversible vision loss.
-They lose the ability to perform daily activities such as reading, driving, cooking, and grooming.
-Some people also have difficulty walking without bumping into objects or tripping on curbs and stairs.
+People with advanced glaucoma and age-related macular degeneration may experience severe and irreversible vision loss.
+It affects their ability to perform daily activities such as driving, cooking, and grooming.
+Some people also have difficulty walking without bumping into objects or tripping.

-Low vision aids help optimize any remaining vision these patients have.
+Low vision aids help optimize your remaining vision.
 A low vision clinic can fit patients with these devices and teach them how to use low vision aids properly.

 These devices include:

-- Telescopes help patients function for distance-related tasks such as watching television or reading street signs.
-They can be mounted onto glasses or hand-held.
+- Telescopes.
+To help with distance-related tasks such as watching television or reading street signs.

-- Magnifiers help people see objects up close, such as reading a newspaper or checking a medication label.
-Stand magnifiers or hand-held magnifiers are available.
+- Magnifiers.
+To help people see objects up close, such as reading a newspaper or checking a medication label.

-- Electronic video magnifier systems are advanced low vision devices to help patients read documents more efficiently.
+- Electronic video magnifier systems.
+These advanced low vision devices help people read documents more efficiently.